Skip to main content

 • not be a danger to your health, have adequate fire safety provisions and not need major repair work

-If you’re a single person, not pregnant, and you agree to it, it can also be:
+If you’re not pregnant, do not have dependent children and you agree to it, it can also be:

-• rapid access accommodation, which must have a lockable bedroom, and offer specialist support services
+• rapid access accommodation, which must have a private, lockable and furnished bedroom, and offer specialist support services

-• a shared tenancy with no more than 5 people, which must be of a good standard and where you have your own lockable bedroom
+• a flat or house with no more than 5 people, which must be of a good standard and where you have your own lockable bedroom

 • a room in someone’s home